Wayne Bennett (rugby league): Canberra Raiders (1987)

-Brisbane Broncos
+Brisbane Broncos (1988–2008)

 Bennett was appointed to be the first coach of the Brisbane Broncos when the club was formed in 1988.
 That season with the Maroons, he defeated New South Wales in a 3 nil whitewash in the State of Origin, but Bennett discontinued his representative coaching to focus on the Broncos.

 Bennett's reputation for being able to make tough and even unpopular decisions was characterised by his sacking of Wally Lewis as club captain in 1990.
 At the end of the season, Lewis was not made an offer large enough to retain him, with Bennett citing salary cap restrictions and the need to keep Sydney clubs away from more junior talent coming through.
 The Broncos won their first premierships in 1992 under Bennett.
 In the weeks following the grand final, Bennett travelled with the Broncos to England, where they played the 1992 World Club Challenge against British champions Wigan, helping Brisbane become the first NSWRL club to win the match in Britain.
 The following season, the Broncos again won the grand final, gaining a second consecutive premiership.
 During the 1994 QLDRL season, Bennett coached defending premiers Brisbane when they unsuccessfully hosted British champions Wigan for the 1994 World Club Challenge.